mailtarget/mailtarget-nodejs-sdk/README.md

 ## Getting Started

+### Requirement
+Make sure you have LTS version of NodeJs, minimum NodeJs v14

 ### Installation
 To install the SDK to your project, you could get the package from NPM via following command.
 ```sh